KulkarniSharath/POWERBI_LEARNINGS/README.md

 # POWERBI_LEARNINGS
 This is a repository for the PowerBI learnings.
 Have been trying this out for long time and I think it will be a good one.
 I will upload things in a slow and steady way.

+It will include Projects also which includes dashboards and reports with the dataset used.

 # - Sharath Kulkarni